geocoug/pg-upsert/README.md

 #### Configuration File

 To use a configuration file, create a YAML file with the format below.
-This is also provided in the [pg_upsert.example.yaml](./pg_upsert.example.yaml) file in the repository.
+This example is also provided in the [pg_upsert.example.yaml](./pg_upsert.example.yaml) file.
+The configuration file can be passed to `pg_upsert` using the `-f` or `--config-file` flag.

 ```yaml
 debug: false